Snoring and Sleep Apnea

-At Arizona Dental Sleep Solutions we are passionate about our patients overall health and wellbeing.
+We are passionate about our patients overall health and well-being.
 Patients from Glendale, Phoenix, Scottsdale, Peoria and across the valley are welcome to come in and have a complementary screening for side effects or possible factors contributing to snoring and sleep apnea.
 Dr. Stacey Layman was a trauma nurse before she became a dentist and is concerned about each and every patients overall health.
 We will take your blood pressure before each dental appointment and keep track of current medications and medical issues.

 If you have already been diagnosed with sleep apnea and are currently on CPAP therapy you may be a candidate for the dental appliance.
 Some patients who are diagnosed with snoring, mild or moderate sleep apnea may be able to be treated with the dental appliance therapy.
 For those who are severe sleep apnea or hypopnic patient’s co- therapy may be an option to decrease the air pressure on the CPAP machine and make it easier to wear and sleep.